-Get ask polly delivered straight to your email every week.
+Get ask polly delivered every week.

 I'm in my late 20s.
 I live with a great boyfriend in a great city and have a great job in a field I am passionate about.
 I have a good relationship with my family and have had many happy connections with all sorts of folks over my lifetime.
 And yet, somehow I find myself at this moment practically friendless.

 It's so embarrassing even admitting it.
 Like I have some kind of disease.
 I somehow feel the need to defend myself by listing all the friends I've had to show I'm capable of forming friendships and am not a psychopath or a social pariah.
 But instead I'll list the many reasons why I'm currently in the pickle I'm in:

 I moved a lot as a child.
 Because of this, I had to start over socially every time and didn't grow up alongside my extended family.
 (When one of my grandparents got sick recently, I even felt awkward calling to wish them well because I knew my aunt, uncle, and cousins were so much more qualified to offer comfort since they live nearby.)
 Though my reserved nature made this hard on me, I still found tight-knit groups of friends all the way until the end of college.
 And then, adulthood struck.